scholarslab/scholarslab.github.io/collections/_posts/2014-02-03-wireframing-fun.md

 layout: post
 slug: wireframing-fun
 title: Wireframing fun
-categories:
+category: blog
+tags:
 - Grad Student Research
-tags:
-- Github
 - Ivanhoe
 - praxis program
-- Wireframing
 ---

 Over the last week Stephanie, Eliza, and I (with significant help from Jeremy) have been putting together a wireframe of our product.
 Partaking in this process has been so exciting and I've learned a few key concepts: